 CM1 How to Study the Bible – The Bible is God’s own Word to us – evidence that God loves us and wants us to know Him and live joyfully in His will.
 Yet too often people are intimidated or confused about how to read and study God’s Word.
 In this course, we will examine several strategies for effective Bible study, with a practical approach to using study aids effectively and learning to apply the truths and principles of Scripture to our lives.

 CM2 Spiritual Disciplines – Our ability as Christians to grow in godliness – becoming more like Christ – is greatly impacted by our understanding and practice of the historic Christian disciplines, including Scripture reading, prayer, worship, meditation, fasting, and journaling.
 Properly understood and practiced, these disciplines become the pathway to greater Christian maturity and to far greater spiritual satisfaction.

-CM3 Stewardship and Practical Christian Living – Our Christian faith calls us to more than just head knowledge and church attendance, because Jesus calls us to more than that.
+CM3 Practical Theology – Our Christian faith calls us to more than just head knowledge and church attendance, because Jesus calls us to more than that.
 The obedient and fulfilling Christianity life must be about stewardship – of our call, our vision, our time and opportunities, our resources and our influence.
 This course examines these responsibilities as a way of understanding practical theology as a means to a more satisfying Christian life.